 The EGI website (www.egi.eu) has been considerably expanded and upgraded during EGI-InSPIRE’s first year and the quality and quantity of the information published in the various new and updated sections has been enhanced.
 The frequency of updates to news and the dynamic elements of the website has been increased and maintained at the higher level throughout the review period.

-To further build on the progress already made with the website, we plan to review and improve accessibility to make information available to as wide a range of audiences as possible.
+To further build on the progress already made with the website, we plan to review and improve accessibility to make information available to as wide a range of audiences as possible and carry out evaluation of the website in collaboration with users

 A further review of the website will be carried out in PM28 for MS238.